 Our students' Verbal Comprehension or Perceptual Reasoning indices on intelligence tests are generally at least in the superior range, though subtest scores may show discrepancies between strengths and relative deficits.

 Student applicants who will need supports (2e) beyond those integrated into the classroom should submit a neuropsychological or psychoeducational evaluation no older than three years.
 Exceptions can be made for students currently undergoing such evaluations.

 The Lang School isn't an appropriate setting for children who are physically/verbally aggressive or for children not yet prepared for the expectations of a classroom-based education.

 The parents of our 2e students successfully seek reimbursement of tuition from the Department of Education.

 The Lang School accepts Connors Case payments on behalf of families of limited economic means, and may provide extended payment plans.
 Both Connors Cases and extended payment plans require demonstration of need through SSS, a NAIS financial aid assessment tool.

 We are accepting applications for grades 1 through 12 for school years 2017/18 and 2018/19.

 The Lang School Application may be downloaded here.

 Phone – 212 977-7777

-Notice of Nondiscriminatory Policy: The Lang School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
-The Lang School does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, or any other school-administered programs.
+Notice of Nondiscriminatory Policy: The Lang School admits students of any race, color, gender identity, sexual orientation, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
+The Lang School does not discriminate on the basis of race, color, gender identity, sexual orientation, national and ethnic origin in the administration of its educational policies, admissions policies, or any other school-administered programs.